teachmeskills-dotnet/TMS-DotNet02-Aslamov/README.md

 ## Getting Started

-To run the application, type the following command from the app root directory:
+To run the application, type the following commands from the app root directory:

 ```
 > docker-compose build